About the Survey

-The survey includes responses from executives representing more than 500 group practices.
-64% of respondents are in practices with less than 20 physicians and 15% are in practices with more than 100 physicians.
-More than 75% of respondents are in independent practices.
+The survey includes responses from executives representing over 400 group practices.
+66% of respondents are in practices with less than 20 physicians and 14% are in practices with over 100 physicians.
+Three-fourths of respondents are in independent practices.